 Domestic Violence Battery

-A battery charge can be enhanced to a "Domestic Violence" charge depending upon the relationship of the Accused to the alleged victim.
+A "Domestic Violence" charge is really just a battery charge that is enhanced because of the relationship between the couple.
 If the couple are married, that's easy, but under what conditions can a battery be enhanced to a domestic violence charge when the couple is not married, and not living together?
 Well, our legislature has thought of just about everything, they call it "dating violence", and here's some guidelines:

 Aggressive, quality representation since 1993